-For our fishing trip there are so many options to choose from when it comes to fishing charters on the island.
+For our fishing trip, there are so many options to choose from when it comes to fishing charters on the island.
 A look online will likely lead you to over 20 options.
 We chose Captiva Island Charters since their reviews looked good, and their website was helpful.
-We did a inshore or backwater fishing trip since I was not sure how deep sea worthy my friend was.
+We did an inshore or backwater fishing trip since I was not sure how deep sea-worthy my friend was.

 Also, I could see the pricing for offshore runs that are longer and include more guests.
 I think their standard packages included up to 4 fishers onboard.

 It is funny to me still how oddly I look at things financially.
-I spend tons of money on things and never think about it.
-Then when I am too close on the knowledge of something, I tend to overthink it.
+I spend tons of money on things and never think about them.
+Then when I am too close to the knowledge of something, I tend to overthink it.

-Interestingly one of the pickup locations for the charter provider was our previous resort, so during out time of transfer this worked very well.
+Interestingly one of the pickup locations for the charter provider was our previous resort, so during our time of transfer this worked very well.

-The fishing was great, clearly this provider knew his area and where the fish were this time of year.
+The fishing was great, clearly, this provider knew his area and where the fish was this time of year.
 I also loved that the crew cleaned our fish for us as a part of the package.
-It is a simple thing, but it was nice not to have to arrange for a knife, and all the tools on vacation.
-They also provided an ice and cooler for our drinks as well as coolers for the fish.
+It is a simple thing, but it was nice not to have to arrange for a knife and all the tools on vacation.
+They also provided ice and a cooler for our drinks as well as coolers for the fish.

 We caught several Tarpon on the trip and they were keepers.
-They are a fun fish to catch since they like to fight some but they are not too large or strong, when compared to offshore fish.
-Still while not strapped in to a chair you can get your fight on with these and have a ton of fun.
+They are fun fish to catch since they like to fight but they are not too large or strong when compared to offshore fish.
+Still while not strapped into a chair you can get your fight on with these and have a ton of fun.

-This resort offers 2 bedroom villas.
-Which is a nice option for a family, or two friends or couples on a vacation.
-The villas are 850 sq ft in size which is a nice 2 bedroom size overall.
+This resort offers 2-bedroom villas.
+Which is a nice option for a family, two friends, or couples on a vacation.
+The villas are 850 sq ft in size which is a nice 2-bedroom size overall.
 The fully equipped kitchen and the nice small living room are nice to have as well.

-The villa does not have a washer in dryer in room but there are laundry facilities on site.
-Since I was leaving a resort that had a washer and dyer in room I just cleaned everything I had, and made life easier on myself.
-But for long stays at least having good machines available on site is a great option.
+The villa does not have a washer in the dryer in room but there are laundry facilities on site.
+Since I was leaving a resort that had a washer and dryer in the room I just cleaned everything I had and made life easier for myself.
+But for long stays at least having good machines available on-site is a great option.